 Suffering with depression can be very lonely, isolating, and even painful.
 Chances are you might struggle with your thoughts, with anxiety, and with self-doubt.
 By learning how to meditate, you’re taking control of yourself: body and mind.
 Meditation may not cure your depression, but it can offer you a gentle, non-medical way to help learn how to calm yourself during moments of anxiety, stress, and frustration.
 No matter where you are, if you can learn how to meditate, you can learn how to calm yourself during moments of extreme anxiety.

 Depression and Meditation: Come attend Our Group

-At High Expectations Counseling we offer twice weekly a meditation group.
+At High Expectations Counseling, we offer twice weekly a meditation group.
 Here you will learn the foundation and basics of meditation.
 You will leave feeling more aligned, calmer and better able to manage your emotions of depression and anxiety.
 You owe it to yourself to take a break and allow your mind to settle.
-Along with meditation we also suggest meeting with one of our talented therapist to work through the underlying issues of depression.
+Along with meditation we also suggest meeting with one of our talented therapists to work through the underlying issues of depression.
 Therapy and meditation are highly effective when used together.
 Call us today at 407-967-1327 and let’s get started.